 Off-Campus Login Information

-You will need your current Limestone College username and password (the same information you use to access your LCPortal and Limestone College email) to access articles and eBooks in the Library's online databases.
+You will need your current Limestone University username and password (the same information you use to access your LCPortal and Limestone University email) to access articles and eBooks in the Library's online databases.
 If you need assistance, contact us:

 Something About the Author (reference)

 The institutional archive for London School of Economics and Political Science's Ph.D theses.
 It contains full text versions of theses accepted for the qualification of Doctorate at LSE.
 These full text versions can be freely downloaded.
 From 2011-12 all successful LSE PhD candidates will be required to submit an electronic version of their thesis to LSE Theses Online.

 An international organization dedicated to promoting the adoption, creation, use, dissemination, and preservation of electronic theses and dissertations.
 It is a good starting point for discovering freely available electronic theses and dissertations beyond the UK.

 Nexis Uni™ features more than 15,000 news, business and legal sources from LexisNexis®—including U.S. Supreme Court decisions dating back to 1790—with an intuitive interface that offers quick discovery across all content types, personalization features such as alerts and saved

 searches and a collaborative work-space with shared folders and annotated documents.

 Oxford University Research Archive (ORA)

 Database of research publications from the University of Oxford.
 It is text searchable or can be browsed by subject or type of work.
 ORA contains a growing collection of digital copies of successful Oxford theses submitted as part of research degree awards.
 The full content of as many theses as possible are made freely available online.